Mary Calvagna, MS

 Laser surgery uses a powerful beam of light energy to kill and remove cancerous tissue.
 Because the beam is so highly focused, it can be used for precise surgical work, like repairing the retina of an eye.
 Lasers are used to remove tumors in difficult-to-access areas or to minimize blood loss in highly vascular (containing many blood vessels) tissue.
 Laser surgery is also called photocoagulation or photoablation.

-In photocoagulation, tissues are heated to temperatures above 932ºF, which immediately destroys the tissue.
+In photocoagulation, tissues are super-heated, which immediately destroys the tissue.
 This process is used to prevent blood loss when surgery is performed in an area with numerous blood vessels.

-Photoablation occurs at temperatures above 1,832ºF, a temperature at which tissue water boils.
-This results in a "vaporization" of the tissue.
+Photoablation occurs at temperatures at which tissue water boils.
+This results in a vaporization of the tissue.
 This procedure is used for incision and removal of diseased tissue.

 Laser surgery can be done in the doctor's office with a local anesthesia.
 Sometimes performed in a hospital setting, this procedure is used for cancers of the